linode/docs/docs/guides/platform/nodebalancer/what-are-nodebalancers/index.md

 The optimal solution for a highly available site or application is to have multiple Linodes behind a NodeBalancer.
 Now when traffic comes into the NodeBalancer it can be routed to any one of the Linodes available.

 - [Health checks](/docs/platform/nodebalancer/nodebalancer-reference-guide/#health-checks) are performed to make sure that requests are only routed to healthy Linodes.
-- Backend Linodes can be added or removed to the configuration seamlessly, without end users noticing any downtime.
+- Backend Linodes can be added or removed seamlessly without end users noticing any downtime.
-- Configuration be added to ensure the same client requests are routed to the same backend Linode, this is called [sticky sessions](/docs/platform/nodebalancer/nodebalancer-reference-guide/#session-stickiness).
+- Client requests can be routed to the same backend Linode through [sticky sessions](/docs/platform/nodebalancer/nodebalancer-reference-guide/#session-stickiness).